nschan/nf-plotsv/README.md

 name,fasta
 ```

-Reference Name can be provided using `--reference`, reference genome path is `--ref_genome`
+Reference name can be provided using `--reference`, reference genome path is `--ref_genome`

 ## Pairwise mode

-To create a lot of consecutive pairwise alignments to create a plot across many genomes, use `--pairwise`.
+`--pairwise`: create consecutive pairwise alignments from the samplesheet to create a plot across many genomes.
-This will create pairwise alignments from top to bottom of the samplesheet (i.e. align row2 on row1, row3 on row2, row4 on row3, etc)
+This will create pairwise alignments from top to bottom of the samplesheet (i.e. align row2 on row1, row3 on row2, row4 on row3, etc) and then create a plot using plotsr.

 # Steps